-From the mid 1600s to the mid 1800s, snuff was enjoyed by all classes and was much more popular than smoking.
+From the mid-1600s to the mid-1800s, snuff was enjoyed by all classes and was much more popular than smoking.
 It was particularly popular throughout the 1700s and all the rage among the elite, although it also had its critics.
-Among the critics were Louis XIV, who had a personal distaste for snuff and resulted in his personal physician, Monsieur Fagon, spewing “a violent oration, against the pernicious effects of the newly introduced and abominable custom.”
+Among the critics were Louis XIV, who had a personal distaste for snuff that resulted in his personal physician, Monsieur Fagon, spewing “a violent oration, against the pernicious effects of the newly introduced and abominable custom.”
 Louis XV of France also disliked snuff and banned its use at court during his reign.

 The Grand Duke of Moscow was much more severe when it came to snuff.
 He disliked it so much he instituted punishments for anyone bringing tobacco into his dominion with the first offense being personal chastisement and the second offense death.
 Additionally, when the Grand Duke discovered a Muscovite snuffing, he had his nostrils halved.

-Popular types of snuff varied and all grades were popular.
-One popular snuff was Madame Grandmaison’s Martinique, a snuff named for the Caribbean island where it was manufactured.
+Popular types of snuff varied but all grades were popular.
+One popular type was Madame Grandmaison’s Martinique, named for the Caribbean island where it was manufactured.
 It was sold in long-necked bottles, required moistening before use, and possessed a slight perfume and mild character.
 Penalvar, an equal mixture of impalpable powder and red earth, came from Havana and was claimed to be so pungent it created “a violent attack of sternutation,” which was a name given by Nosologists for sneezing.
 There was also a popular tobacco mixture that was a combination of Rapee, a dark-colored, coarse tobacco, and bitter almonds, reduced to a fine powder.
-To this was added ambergris, a waxlike substance from the sperm whale used in perfume manufacture, and attar-gul, which is Persian for essence of roses.
-It was called Violet Strasburg.
-Supposedly
+To this was added ambergris, a wax like substance from the sperm whale used in perfume manufacture, and attar-gul, which is Persian for essence of roses.
+It was called Violet Strasburg and supposedly:

 “[It was loved by] a few dowagers, inhabiting apartments in Hampton Court Palace, who fondly cherish their recollections of the good old times, tap their gold and silver receptacles, with courtly solemnity; and, as they lift the subtle powder to their ‘right honourable noses,’ think of the days when they were Maids of Honour.”

-One writer humorously described the process of snuffing saying that after drawing out the snuff-box,
+One writer humorously described the process of snuffing saying that after drawing it out of the snuff-box, the following happened:

 “[The snuffer was to] give it three distinct taps and … apply a portion of the contents to your nose with an artificial cough, consisting of one long pectoral a-h-o-o!
 Gently flap off the scattered particles from your frill with the knuckle of your right hand, take out your kerchief with a theatrical swing, and having gradually folded down the extremities till it has assumed the form of a silk ball, draw it athwart the cartilage of your nose, bending it far to the right, then to the left, then to the right again — flap your frill, return your handkerchief … and by the time you have heaved another a-h-o-o, you will have been able to compose a very solemn and sententious piece of pomposity.”

-To supply snuffy Charlotte and the millions of other snuff takers, snuff was sold at tobacco or snuff shops in papers that were sometimes “adorned with grotesque heads” or with riddles.
-After purchasing the snuff, there were several ways to store or carry it.
+To supply snuffy Charlotte and the millions of other snuff takers, like Madame Tussaud, it was sold at tobacco or snuff shops in papers that were sometimes “adorned with grotesque heads” or with riddles.
+After purchasing the product, there were several ways to store or carry it.
 For large amounts, stone jars, “especially if glazed in the middle,” were said to be the best to keep it fresh and to store substantial amounts.
-When carrying snuff, a small snuff-box that a held a day or two’s worth was the ideal size and there were legions of varieties that could slip into a secret tube in an accommodating walking stick or fit inside a person’s pocket.
+When carrying it, something smaller was needed and so the snuff-box was invented.
+And if there were infinite varieties of snuff, there were even more varieties of snuff-boxes, although a small box that held a day or two’s worth was said to be the ideal size.
+There were also legions of varieties that could slip into a secret tube of a walking stick or fit inside a person’s pocket.

 Small snuff-boxes also came in a variety of materials from wood to metal to stone, with the most popular shapes being either round or oval, although there were also rectangular shaped ones.
-Supposedly, the best snuff-boxes had tight-fitting lids to keep the snuff fresh.
-Snuff-boxes were also created from wood or papier-mâché as metal was a conductor of heat and snuff was easily ruined if left over night on a fireplace mantel.
+Supposedly, the best boxes had tight-fitting lids to keep the tobacco fresh.
+The boxes were also created from wood or papier-mâché as metal was a conductor of heat and snuff was easily ruined if left over night on a fireplace mantel.

-Snuff and snuff-boxes were used by everyone, including royalty.
-Napoleon was said to prefer narrow oval boxes with hinged lids created from “dark tortoiseshell, lined with gold, and ornamented with cameos or antique medals, in gold or silver.”
+Snuff-boxes were used by everyone, including royalty.
+Napoleon Bonaparte was said to prefer narrow oval boxes with hinged lids created from “dark tortoiseshell, lined with gold, and ornamented with cameos or antique medals, in gold or silver.”
 It was also customary for aristocrats and royals, to present snuff-boxes to foreign dignitaries.
 For example, at the coronation of George IV, 8,205l.
 15s.
 5d. was spent for snuff-boxes distributed to attendees.
-Although plain snuff-boxes were available, those distributed to aristocrats were usually hand-painted, engraved, or highly ornamental, with cameos, mosaics, or “national, poetical, patriotic, and political” themes.
+Although plain boxes were available, those distributed to aristocrats were usually hand-painted, engraved, or highly ornamental, with cameos, mosaics, or “national, poetical, patriotic, and political [themes].”

 Those who took snuff often did so for more than just pleasure.
-Supposedly, snuff served as “a letter of introduction … [and] the foundation of many friendships.”
-One writer claimed of snuff that it was “always eloquent, always conversational, always convenient.
+Supposedly, it served as “a letter of introduction … [and] the foundation of many friendships.”
+One writer claimed that it was “always eloquent, always conversational, always convenient.
 In a railway carriage, or a stage-coach, with what can a conversation with a stranger be so conveniently broached?”
-Besides a friendly conversational tool, snuff takers, some proponents thought, were “a reflecting race” as snuffing supposedly made a person more judicious.
+Besides a friendly conversational tool, some proponents thought that snuff takers were “a reflecting race” as snuffing supposedly made a person more judicious.
 It apparently took nothing more than a mere pinch for snuffers to “consider diverse worlds … the history of man, … the superiority of peace and quiet over war and childish dispute.”

 “As the Turk takes to his pipe, the Chinese to his opium, the drunkard to his dram, and the sailor to his quid, so [the Englishman] … to his pinch … What can be more expressive or more elegant?”

-- The Smokers’, Chewers’ and Snuff Takers’ Companion, and Tobacconists Own Book, 1841
+- The Smokers’, Chewers’ and Snuff Takers’ Companion, and Tobacconists Own Book, p.
+21.